Reopening and Looking After Your Church Buildings

 If congregations are unable to reopen their church buildings, then it is important that they take reasonable steps to ensure that the church buildings they are responsible for are maintained in a suitable and safe condition.
 This is a requirement of your insurance cover and congregations will have to demonstrate that reasonable care and attention has been taken to look after their church buildings.
 Please read the section "Looking after your church buildings" carefully, and if you have any questions please contact Church or Scotland Insurance Service by email (firstname.lastname@example.org).

 It is important that congregations understand their responsibilities in looking after their building to comply with important insurance requirements.

-If your church buildings are closed solely due to the Scottish Government closure mandate applying from 5 January 2021, then the insurer for our Church Scheme, Aviva, has offered to maintain full cover in return for compliance with five basic property management requirements:
+If your church buildings are closed solely due to a Scottish Government closure mandate applying any time after the 5 January 2021, then the insurer for our Church Scheme, Aviva, has offered to maintain full cover in return for compliance with five basic property management requirements:

 - Carry out internal and external inspections of their building/s at least once a week

 - Maintain a weekly log of inspections

 - Immediately repair, or arrange to repair, any issues detected (including removal of graffiti and in the security or alarm or fire protection installations)

 - Remove any waste from the premises either inside or outside the building/s